 Coursework (Continuous assessment) refers to written work such as essays submitted to meet an assignment brief, and other written coursework activities on which students are continuously assessed, for example, blog entries, forums, case studies, presentations, and book reviews.
 Exam accommodations such as extra time do not usually apply to continuous assessment in Trinity.

-Students are advised to access their usual technological aids, and to engage in drafting and redrafting strategies for assignments.
-These technologies include Texthelp Read&Write and Microsoft 365 Editor, which provide students with the facility to hear their essay readings and essay drafts read aloud, to highlight spelling and grammar errors, and to suggest improved edits.
+Students are advised to access their usual technological aids and to engage in drafting and redrafting strategies for assignments.
+These technologies include Texthelp Read&Write and Microsoft 365 Editor, which provide students with the facility to hear their essay readings and essay drafts read aloud, highlight spelling and grammar errors, and suggest improved edits.
 Completion of coursework should be planned well in advance of deadline dates and support and guidance with planning can be accessed through Student Learning Development workshops and resources, and the Disability Service ASKDS Blackboard module and YouTube channel.
-Where extended time is required for specific assignment, students should discuss this on an individual basis with the lecturer concerned.
+Where extended time is required for specific assignments, students should discuss this on an individual basis with the lecturer concerned.

 - Are flexible assessment deadlines available as a Reasonable Accommodation?

 All Schools within the University accept that students may require additional time to complete some aspects of their coursework arising from their disability.
 The reasons may include a period of illness for someone with a fluctuating medical condition or difficulties completing a high level of reading within a standard timeframe for students with specific learning difficulties such as dyslexia.
 The individual needs of each student are considered alongside specific course requirements, meaning the length of an extension may vary.
-Flexibility of assessment deadlines is normally granted for a limited duration and/ or for specific circumstances.
+The flexibility of assessment deadlines is normally granted for a limited duration and/ or for specific circumstances.
 Repeated or ongoing requests for flexibility shall be reviewed by the relevant Director of Teaching and Learning and will be subject to consideration and approval by the Dean of Undergraduate Studies or Dean of Graduate Studies, as appropriate.

 - We’re here to help, please contact us!